matter-labs/hardhat-zksync/packages/hardhat-zksync-deploy/README.md

 `accounts` object will be automaticly be populated with rich accounts if used network is zkSync Era Test Node or zksync-cli Local Node

 ### Methods

+Methods available for use in `hre.deployer` are the same as those available in the `Deployer` class object, as described above.
+Additionally, `hre.deployer` is extended with specific methods to facilitate the deployment process, making it more straightforward.

 ```
    * Set deployment type
    *